SystemsApproach/sdn/intro.rst

 origin story for SDN, which started as an effort by the Computer Science research community to address the ossification of the Internet, opening it up to more rapid innovation.
-That history is well-documented in an article by Feamster, Rexford, and Zegura:
+That history is well-documented in an article by Feamster, Rexford, and Zegura.

 .. _reading_history:
 .. admonition:: Further Reading